Termplexed/vfix/README.md

 This way one could ignore lost messages better.
 - [ ] As we read the files where errors originated and also get context - a few lines before / after - one could try to implement a way to show this.
 Popup?
 For example a popup while navigating QuickFix list.
+Could be useful for when one do not want to open the file - or the file is open in another vim session.
+- [ ] Look up error number in `:help`?
+Each `:message` is prepended with an error in the form of `ENNN`.
+Could add a link to this, - but have not found it useful.
+- [ ] Add a plain-text README?

 ##  :curly_loop:&nbsp;&nbsp;&nbsp;History

 Is a snip that has been in my .vim directory for years, adding a little now and then.
 Likely a lot of bugs, ironically enough.
-Did some cleanup on the code and have likley introduced a few more.
+Did some cleanup on the code and have likely introduced a few more.
 But put it out there in case anyone find it helpful.